Yevhen Chervonenko: Biography

-In 1988, he established the ″Trans-Rally″ freight company.
+In 1988, he established the "Trans-Rally" freight company.

-In 1992, he founded the ″Lviv Van Pur″ joint venture company – the first company in the CIS that mastered the production of canned beer and canned soft drinks.
+In 1992, he founded the "Lviv Van Pur" joint venture company – the first company in the CIS that mastered the production of canned beer and canned soft drinks.

-In 1994–1995 Yevhen Chervonenko was the chairman of the ″Rogan Van Pur″ joint venture company, Head of the Industrial Group ″Ukraine Van Pur″, Member of the Ukrainian Union of Industrialists and Entrepreneurs (UUIE).
+In 1994–1995 Yevhen Chervonenko was the chairman of the "Rogan Van Pur" joint venture company, Head of the Industrial Group "Ukraine Van Pur", Member of the Ukrainian Union of Industrialists and Entrepreneurs (UUIE).

-Since 1997, he has been a board member of the UUIE, Head of the Commission for the Development of Entrepreneurship, Vice President of the ″Kyiv-Taipei″ Society, member of the Council of Employers and Producers under the President of Ukraine, President of the ″Orlan″ Concern.
+Since 1997, he has been a board member of the UUIE, Head of the Commission for the Development of Entrepreneurship, Vice President of the "Kyiv-Taipei" Society, member of the Council of Employers and Producers under the President of Ukraine, President of the "Orlan" Concern.

-In 1997–2000 Yevhen Chervonenko served as the president (owner) of the ″Orlan″ concern, which specified in the production of non-alcoholic beverages and freight traffic.
-In 2001–2002 he became the honorary president of the ″Orlan″ concern.
+In 1997–2000 Yevhen Chervonenko served as the president (owner) of the "Orlan" concern, which specified in the production of non-alcoholic beverages and freight traffic.
+In 2001–2002 he became the honorary president of the "Orlan" concern.

 Since 1998 he has started his political career.
-He was the People's Deputy of the Verkhovna Rada of Ukraine of the IV convocation, from the ″Nasha Ukraina″ (Our Ukraine) party.
+He was the People's Deputy of the Verkhovna Rada of Ukraine of the IV convocation, from the Our Ukraine party.
 During the elections for the post of President of Ukraine in 2004, Yevhen Chervonenko headed the personal security guard of Viktor Yushchenko.
 From November 2004 to January 2005 he was the member of the National Salvation Committee.

 Since January 2001 – the President of the Shooting Federation of Ukraine.
-Since April 2002 – Vice-President of the Euro-Asian Jewish Congress.
+Since April 2002 – Vice-President of the Eurasian Jewish Congress.

 From February to September 2005 he was the Minister of Transport and Communications.
 17 March 2005 Yevhen Chervonenko resigned deputy powers.
-He held the post of Head of Zaporizhia Regional State Administration in 2005–2007.
+He held the post of Head of Zaporizhzhia Regional State Administration in 2005–2007.